jeertmans/lelec210x-leaderboard/README.md

 > **WARNING:** using `flask run` will not work properly, do not use it.

+On you local machine, the leaderboard can be accessed via: http://localhost:5000/lelec2103/leaderboard/index.

 ## Usage

 Once the server is launched, the configuration file cannot be modified, so make sure to update it before.